TX-2/TX-2-simulator/OPEN-QUESTIONS.md

 2. The manual states that "flip-flops" are reset by CODABO.
 Does this include zeroing all the flip-flops in V memory?
 Does this include registers N, P, Q, K, F, FA?
-3. Does the "regular" CODABO operation load the value of the TSP toggle into index register 0?
-Generally what is the relationship between the actual program counter used for sequence 0, the TSP and index register zero?
-(Recall that the user guide states that index register 0 always holds 0).

 ## Peripherals